microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/markdown.md

 The following are some examples of writing style guidelines.

 Agree in your team which guidelines you should apply to your project documentation.
-Save your guidelines together with your documentation so they are easy to refer back to.
+Save your guidelines together with your documentation, so they are easy to refer back to.

 ### Wording